nrfconnect/sdk-nrf/doc/nrf/samples/samples_matter.rst

       - ✔
       -

-See the sample documentation pages for instructions about how to enable these variants and extenstions.
+See the sample documentation pages for instructions about how to enable these variants and extensions.

 In addition to these samples, check also the :ref:`Thingy:53 Matter weather station <matter_weather_station_app>` application.